fstark/blog/content/blog/plotty/plotty.md

 Easy, peasy.

-Well, this is conceptually quite simple, but the implementation is riddled with unexpected roadblocks.
+Well, this is conceptually quite simple, but the architecture looks like:

+{% blogimage "img/architecture.png", "A simplified view of PloTTY architecture" %}

+As you'll see, the implementation is riddled with unexpected roadblocks.
 Let's see them in order.

 ## On the PB-700 side